Marquis-Lardinois/Predicting_Heart_Disease_Logistic_Regression/README.md

-# Logistic Regression for Heart Disease Prediction with
+# Predicting Heart Disease with Machine Learning
 ## by Marquis Lardinois

 ### Background